healthplace/npmrc-registry-login-action/README.md

   auth-token: 'secret'
 ```

-You can also use with `working-directory` to run in another directory:
+You can also use with `path` to run in another directory:

 ```yml
 uses: healthplace/npmrc-registry-login-action@v1.0